node-crash-course/jade-templating/ReadMe.md

 	block pageTitle
         .jumbotron
-            h1 Node Recipies
+            h1 Node recipes
             h2 Welcome!
-Here you will find a variety of scruptious recipies for you to make
+Here you will find a variety of scruptious recipes for you to make

 	block pageContent
 	    h1= title